(Gastroesophageal Reflux Disease Diet; Heartburn Diet)

 What Is a GERD?

-Gastroesophageal reflux disease (GERD) is a long term problem with the stomach.
+Gastroesophageal reflux disease (GERD) is a long-term problem with the stomach.
 Acids that normally sit in the stomach are able to escape up into the esophagus (throat).
 This causes a burning pain in the chest called heartburn.
-Over time these acids cause permanent damage and scarring in the esophagus.
-Symptoms of GERD include:
+Over time, these acids cause damage and scarring in the esophagus.
+Problems are:

 Changes in your diet can include food choices and eating habits.

 Food moves down the throat and into the stomach.
 A muscular ring tightens to help keep the food in the stomach while it is digested.
 This ring is sometimes too weak or we may put too much pressure on it.
 Eating habits that can help ease pressure on this ring and lower the risk of GERD problems are:

 - Do not eat large meals.
 This puts extra pressure on the stomach and the ring.

 - Stay upright during and after meals.
 Do not slouch or lay down during meals.
 This put extra pressure on the stomach.
 Sitting up at a table makes it easier for food to move into the stomach and stay down.

 - Do not eat within 3 hours of going to bed.
 Being upright helps food move down.
 When you lay down, it is easier for stomach acid to flow out of the stomach and into your throat.
 People who must lay down should prop their upper body up.